Need a quote or got an urgent question? We'll call or text back ASAP!

 The typical battery is a “wet-cell” battery, a plastic cube containing sulfuric acid and lead, with two terminals on the top or side.
 It stores electrical power generated from the alternator while your car is running.
 It also sends electrical currents to the engine and other electrical components.

 The first thing to do is to check the fluid level in your battery.
 If the fluid is low and has been for a while, this will prevent your battery from generating power or holding power.
 Then check the battery cables.
-If the cable connections are loose or corroded, the electrical current cannot travel to from the battery to the other electrical components.
+If the cable connections are loose or corroded, the electrical current cannot travel from the battery to the other electrical components.

 What are the symptoms of a bad car battery?